Kato Kaelin

-Brian Gerard Kaelin (born March 9, 1959), known as Kato Kaelin, is an American actor and radio and television personality, who was a witness in the O. J. Simpson murder case.
+Brian Gerard "Kato" Kaelin (born March 9, 1959) is an American actor and radio and television personality.
+A friend of Nicole Brown Simpson, Kaelin is best known for serving as a witness in the O. J. Simpson murder trial in 1995, receiving considerable media attention during the trial.

 Early life and education

-Kaelin was born on March 9, 1959, in Milwaukee, Wisconsin.
-Kaelin was nicknamed "Kato" as a child after the character played by Bruce Lee on the television series The Green Hornet.
+Brian Gerard Kaelin was born on March 9, 1959, in Milwaukee, Wisconsin.
+Kaelin was nicknamed "Kato" as a child after the Japanese character played by Bruce Lee on the television series The Green Hornet.
 He graduated from Nicolet High School in Glendale, Wisconsin, in 1977.
 He attended, but never graduated from the University of Wisconsin–Eau Claire.
-He pledged the SAE Fraternity in the fall of 1980 and was accepted at the end of the term at California State University, Fullerton.
+He pledged the Sigma Alpha Epsilon fraternity in the fall of 1980 and was accepted at the end of the term at California State University, Fullerton.
 During his time at Eau Claire he created his own talk show, Kato and Friends, and hosted The Gameshow on the campus television station, TV10.
 He eventually moved to Hollywood.

+Friendship with Nicole Brown Simpson

+Kaelin met and became friends with Nicole Brown Simpson, the ex-wife of former NFL player and actor O. J. Simpson, on a skiing trip in Aspen, Colorado, in December 1992.
+He later moved into the guesthouse on Brown's property on Gretna Green Way and lived there for a year.
+He paid rent and helped take care of Sydney and Justin, O.J. and Nicole's children, as part of the living arrangement.
+After Nicole moved to the home on Bundy Drive, Kaelin opted not to live with her, as the residence did not have a guesthouse and Kaelin felt uncomfortable renting a room inside the home.
+He then moved into a guesthouse on O.J.
+Simpson's Rockingham Avenue property.
+Kaelin ate takeout food from McDonald's with Simpson on June 12, 1994, the night Brown and her friend Ronald Goldman were stabbed to death outside Brown's condominium.